-How Original Medicare Works with Medigap Plans
+How Original Medicare Works with Medicare Supplement Plans in 2018

 Meidgap Plans are meant to cover some of the expenses that are not paid by Part A and Part B. By paying for this extra coverage, beneficiaries can control and predict their expenses during the year.
 People who buy Medicare supplements have to pay a premium just like they do with other types of health insurance.